Reference Point from BBE Music

 May 2019: Recorded Debut Album with Jazz-Rock Fusion Band Bell Helium

-Following two years of rich collaboration with bandleader/lead guitarist James Beaudreau as a member of the James Beaudreau Band, I was beyond excited to join his new project: Bell Helium.
+Following two years of rich collaboration with bandleader/lead guitarist James Beaudreau as a member of the James Beaudreau Band, I joined his new project: Bell Helium.
 And in May, we spent a fantastic day at Brooklyn's Strange Weather recording studio—yes, just one day—recording our entire debut album, set for release in early 2020.
 A jazz album for rock fans and vice versa, this fusion record will turn out to be one of the greatest things I'll ever do and I can't wait for the world to hear it!
 My incredible gratitude to the rest of the band for this experience: James Beaudreau (guitar), Caili O’Doherty (keyboards), Cory Cox (drums), Ian Riggs (bass).

 February 2019: Served as TA to Jonathan Goldstein (Master Class)